jeantardelli/cd-pipeline-spinnaker-and-gke/README.md

 A [Cloud Build trigger](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers) should be configured too.

+Note: Cloud Build Service Account should have permissions to write on Artifact Registry.

 ## Running the App

 You can run the app in two different modes: